tuupola/micropython-mpu9250/README.md

 With the default values of `256` and `200` calibration takes aproximately one minute.
 While calibration function is running the sensor should be rotated multiple times around each axis.

+NOTE!
+If using MPU9250 you will first need to open the I2C bypass access to AK8963.
+This is not needed when using a standalone AK8963 sensor.

 ```python
 from machine import I2C, Pin
 from mpu9250 import MPU9250